sonoro1234/Lua2SC/README.md

 ------------Using Non real time---------------

-1. Set as first line in script: NRT = require"sc":Gen(number of beats to render)
+1. Set as first line in script: NRT = require"sc.nrt":Gen(number of beats to render)
 2. Run script with Run Lua2SC (F6)